 You'll typically work in 1 - 2 regions in your first year.
 The opportunity to work in more regions grow in your second year and beyond.

 Leaders receive their trip leading assignments near the end of the training process.
-Several factors determine where you might work, including an individual's experience, performance in training, language skills (if applicable), availability and, above all, our company need.
+Several factors determine where you might work, including an individual's experience, performance in training, language skills (if applicable), ability to drive manual transmission (if applicable), availability and, above all, our company need.

 If you have expertise in a particular region where Backroads runs trips, this works well.
 As a matter of fact Backroads is motivated to find qualified local leaders, who can offer our guests an insider's perspective, in ALL of the regions where we're running trips.
 Please tell us during the phone interview if you have a strong desire to lead only in one area.

 Ultimately the quality of our guest experience drives scheduling decisions.
 We recognize the added value of having guests on trips with local leaders who are passionate about the place they call home!
 In some cases we hire specifically with this in mind.
 Over time, Backroads leaders with the appropriate language skills and experience may work in a number of different places; however, please understand that working near home through the busy summer/fall season may be the best thing for our guests.
 We can discuss further during the interview process if necessary.

 All leaders submit requests for regions where they would prefer to work.
 You will be assigned where we need you most and where we think you will excel, strongly taking into account leader performance, availability, knowledge of area and foreign language abilities (among other variables).
 Given time, Backroads leaders can see and experience a lot of the world.
 The best way to accomplish this is to excel with the work you're given, remain open and flexible, and remember that Backroads Trip Leaders are employees filling a company need.